vbotka/ansible-freebsd-postinstall/docs/source/annotation-tasks.rst

 :77: Configure ``/etc/exports`` and notify handler ``reload
      mountd``.

-:86: Configure and enable
+:86: Configure and enable services.

-:115: or disable services.
+:95: Disable and stop services.
 If there are any changes the service will
       be reloaded or restarted when already running.